booth-algo/RISC-V-T24/Lab_4.md

 The Repo Master should now create a repo for the team with the name **TeamXX**, where 'XX" is the team number provided by me in the Teams List.

-The Repo Master must then give permission to all team members AND ME, so that every member them can access the repo, and I can see what your team is doing.
+The Repo Master must then give permission to all team members AND ME, so that every member can access the repo, and I can see what your team is doing.
 I will be checking on the progress of all teams by the end of next week on Lab 4.

 ___